ByKsTv/Everything/Windows/README.md

    ```

-1. Connect USB with at least 8GB.
-1. `START` > Enable all except `Set regional options to the same values as this user's` > `OK` > `OK`.
+1. Click on `START` and when finished close the program.
+1. Download LAN drivers matching the motherboard to the USB.
+1. Download Chipset drivers matching the motherboard to the USB.
-1. Download and extract motherboard drivers (LAN drivers, Chipset drivers, Serial IO drivers, Intel(R) Rapid Storage Technology) to the USB.
+1. Download Serial IO drivers matching the motherboard to the USB.
-1. Copy the initial setup powershell command to text file on the USB.
+1. Download Intel(R) Rapid Storage Technology matching the motherboard to the USB.
-   > Find Motherboard Model - PowerShell (Admin):
+   > Find Motherboard - PowerShell (Admin):
    >
    > ```powershell
    > (wmic baseboard get product)